eullerborges/tcl-pretty-printers/README.md

 The pretty printers use implementation details of the Tcl library to support printing Tcl containers, strings, and numerals just like [libstdc++ pretty printers](https://www.tcl.tk/man/tcl8.6/TclLib/contents.htm).

-The exemple below shows how the pretty printers work for a Tcl dictionary that contains different types of Tcl objects:
+The example below shows how the pretty printers work for a Tcl dictionary that contains different types of Tcl objects:
 ~~~ gdb
 (gdb) set print pretty on               # Use indentation to print map elements
 (gdb) set print array on                # Use indentation to print array elements